Zarcolio/grepaddr/README.md

 sudo bash install.sh -auto
 ```

-If you're running into trouble running grepaddr, please drop me an issue and I'll try to fix it :)
+If you're running into trouble running GrepAddr, please drop me an issue and I'll try to fix it :)

 # Usage
 ```